-Eligible schools/centres may apply to both Creative Schools 2024 and Creative Clusters 2024.
-Creative Clusters is an initiative of the Department of Education, led by and in partnership with the twenty-one full-time Teacher Education Centres (Education Support Centres Ireland - ESCI) and funded through the Schools Excellence Fund.
+Creative Clusters is an initiative of the Department of Education led by and in partnership with the Education Support Centres Ireland (ESCI) and funded through the Schools Excellence Fund.

-However, schools/centres cannot participate in both Creative Schools and Creative Clusters at the same time.
-This means schools/centres that apply successfully to both initiatives can only accept an offer from either Creative Schools 2024 or Creative Clusters 2024.
+Although schools/centres cannot participate in both Creative Schools and Creative Clusters at the same time, they can apply in the same year.
+This means schools/centres that apply successfully to both initiatives must choose to accept an offer from either Creative Schools 2025 or Creative Clusters 2025.